zenbase-ai/py-few-shots/README.md

 - 🤖 Enhance your chatbot with dynamic example retrieval
 - 📚 Build a self-improving knowledge base
 - 🎯 Implement context-aware few-shot learning
-- 🧪 Test and experiment with different few-shot strategies

 ## 🛠️ Core Components